Tuvvur: Transportation

-Tuvvur village connects to other parts of India through road and rail.
-About six kilometers of State Highway 39 (SH 39) between Perumbilavu and Nilambu run through Tuvvur.
-Pandikkad in State Highway 73 (SH 73) connecting Valanchery and Nilambur is about 9 km from Tuvvur.
-The nearest airport is at Kozhikode.
-The nearest railway station is Tuvvur in the Nilambur Road-Shoranur line.
+Tuvvur village is connected to other parts of India by road and rail.
+Approximately six kilometers of State Highway 39 (SH 39) which runs between Perumbilavu and Nilambur, passes through Tuvvur.
+Additionally, Pandikkad, located on a State Highway 73 (SH 73) connecting Valanchery and Nilambur is about 9 km from Tuvvur.
+The nearest airport is in Kozhikode, and the closest railway station is Tuvvur on the Nilambur Road-Shoranur line.